mdfw/PubNubDucks/README.md

     <img alt="PubNub Signup" src="https://i.imgur.com/og5DDjf.png" width=260 height=97/>
 </a>

+2. Create a new App or use one that is created for you when you sign up.

-2. Install the `Publish key` and `Subscribe key` from the administration interface into the `pubnub-keys.js` files as `PUBNUB_PUBLISH_K` and `PUBNUB_SUBSCRIBE_K`.
+3. Install the `Publish key` and `Subscribe key` from the administration interface into the `pubnub-keys.js` files as `PUBNUB_PUBLISH_K` and `PUBNUB_SUBSCRIBE_K`.
 <img src="readme_images/publish_and_subscribe_keys.png">

+3. Turn on Presence, Storage & Playback and PubNub Functions in the admin portal.
+(Keys -> (name of your application) -> Application add-ons) *Remember to Save Changes in the lower right corner.*

-3. Optional: Follow the instructions in `PubNubFunctions/filter-and-translate/README.md` to install the pirate duck text chat filter and translation "before publish" PubNub Function.
+4. Optional: Follow the instructions in `PubNubFunctions/filter-and-translate/README.md` to install the pirate duck text chat filter and translation "before publish" PubNub Function.

-4. Optional: Follow the instructions in `PubNubFunctions/duck-dance/README.md` to install the pirate duck dance "after publish" PubNub Function.
+5. Optional: Follow the instructions in `PubNubFunctions/duck-dance/README.md` to install the pirate duck dance "after publish" PubNub Function.

-5. Optional: Follow the instructions in `PubNubFunctions/duck-bots/README.md` to install the pirate duck bots "after publish" PubNub Function.
+6. Optional: Follow the instructions in `PubNubFunctions/duck-bots/README.md` to install the pirate duck bots "after publish" PubNub Function.

-6. Have fun.
+7. Have fun.

 ## Credits
 Pirate Duck Chat is maintained by Mark Williams